Elizabeth Blount: Early life

-Little is known of Elizabeth Blount's early years, except for her reputation as a beauty, and for her famous affair with King Henry VIII (born 1491; he was about seven years older than Bessie).
-There is no known portrait of her in existence.
-As a young girl, she came to the King's Court as a maid-of-honour to the King's wife, Catherine of Aragon.
-It was there that the young woman caught the eye of the King and became his mistress during 1514 or 1515, a relationship which continued for about eight years.
+William S. Childe-Pemberton writes:Camden, in his Britannia, says, "The name of the Blounts was very famous in these parts, denoting their golden locks.
+This is a very ancient and honourable family and hath spread its branches far."Little is known of Elizabeth Blount's early years, except for her reputation as a beauty, and for her famous affair with King Henry VIII (born 1491; he was about seven years older than Bessie).
+There is no known portrait of her in existence but there is a stylised brass with her likeness.
+As a young girl, she came to the King's Court as a maid-of-honour to now the King's wife, Katherine of Aragon.
+Bessie was a talented dancer and singer, excelling everybody 'in all goodly pastimes', high spirits and energy.
+In her twenties and thirties, she is described as having had 'very good cheer' and became the King's preferred dancing partner.